Hannah-Ga/DUAL-RCWL-0516-SPEED-MEASUREMENT/README.md

 * C-TM: I haven't used this thus i can only provide the Information given by Datasheets.
 It appears that if a capacitor will be connected, the length of the HIGH signal can be changed.
 By default it sends a HIGH signal for ~2 seconds after movement stopped.

 * R-CDS: I also haven't used this one, since it is for a LDR, which lets us to disable the Module during the Day.

+## How does the RCWL-0516 Work?

+From my own experience and from research i can tell, the RCWL-0516 works by using the Doppler effect.

+* For a more precise explanation of this phenomenon this [Wikipedia](https://en.wikipedia.org/wiki/Doppler_effect) article about the Doppler effect provides a detailed explanation.

+With this knowledge, i was able to tackle down the issue of Both Modules triggering at the same time, thus the Solution with the Resistor.
+It is noteworthy that some shielding may help too, but the Materials i had didn't help with this issue.